huggingface/blog/deep-rl-q-part1.md

 And in the second part, **we'll study our first RL algorithm: Q-Learning, and implement our first RL Agent.**

-This chapter is fundamental **if you want to be able to work on Deep Q-Learning** (chapter 3): the first Deep RL algorithm that was able to play Atari games and **beat the human level on some of them** (breakout, space invaders…).
+This unit is fundamental **if you want to be able to work on Deep Q-Learning** (unit 3): the first Deep RL algorithm that was able to play Atari games and **beat the human level on some of them** (breakout, space invaders…).

 So let's get started!